AJBeumer/personal-website/README.md

 1) Hover over the "Contact me" link in the text, to see if the expected hover effect worked.
 2) Clicked on the "Contact me" link in the text to see if it referred me to the Contact page.
 3) Resized the browser to test if the content goes below the profile image at 767px screen width.

+##### Testing About Page

+## Credits

+### Content

+All the content has been created by the developer.

+### Media

+All the media has been created by the developer.

+### Help with code

+-

+### Acknowledgements

+I want to thank:

+- my mentor Spencer Barriball (spence_mentor) for keeping me on track, giving tips on how to solve difficulties I was running into and where to focus.

+### Disclaimer

+The information contained in this website is for general information and educational purposes only.